swfans/swars/README.md

 sudo apt install libogg-dev:i386
 ```

+Now as our host is ready, we can start working on the actual `swars` sources.
-First, generate build scripts from templates using autotools:
+Go to that folder, and generate build scripts from templates using autotools:

 ```
 autoreconf -ivf
 ```

-Now proceed with the build steps; we will do that in a separate folder.
+Next, proceed with the build steps; we will do that in a separate folder.

 ```
 mkdir -p release; cd release
 CFLAGS="-m32" LDFLAGS="-m32" PKG_CONFIG_PATH="/usr/lib/i386-linux-gnu/pkgconfig" ../configure --enable-debug=no
 make V=1
 ```

 Providing `PKG_CONFIG_PATH` allows us to tell `pkg-config` command where to
 search for 32-bit packages (it would use a path to 64-bit ones by default).
 The `V=1` variable makes `make` print each command it executes, which makes